NasrinHaghighi/movieapp/README.md

-# about the repository:
+# About the repository:
-used https://www.omdbapi.com/ as Api to fetch list of movies, use search from to filter the movies depend of user search keyword use react-router-dom to dynamic routing in a web app.
+This repository uses https://www.omdbapi.com/ as API to fetch the list of movies, and also it uses "search from" to filter the movies depending on the user search keyword.
+In addition, it uses the "react-router-dom" to dynamic routing in a web app.

 ## Available Scripts